 Prospecting Questions for Solution Aware Level

 - “I see you’re evaluating [solution category] options.
-Most companies focus on [common criteria], but the real differentiator is [unique value prop].
-What criteria are most important in your evaluation?”
+Most companies weight [common criteria] heavily, but the real differentiator tends to be [unique value prop].
+What criteria matter most in your evaluation?”

-- “Given your research into [solution type], what gaps have you identified in the current market offerings?
-We’ve built our solution specifically to address [unique problem] that others miss.”
+- “What gaps have you found in the current market offerings?
+We built our solution specifically around [unique problem] that most alternatives don’t address.”

-- “How much is [problem] currently costing you monthly?
-Most companies we work with see ROI within [timeframe], but the longer they wait, the more they lose to [specific cost].”
+- “How much is [problem] costing you per month right now?
+Most companies we work with hit ROI within [timeframe], but the longer they wait, the more they lose to [specific cost].”

-- “What’s driving the timeline for your [solution category] decision?
-I ask because implementation typically takes [timeframe], and companies that start before [relevant period] see [specific benefit].”
+- “What’s driving your timeline for this decision?
+I ask because implementation typically takes [timeframe], and companies that start before [relevant period] consistently see [specific benefit].”

 Engagement Strategy for Solution Aware Prospects